Everything you need

 In short: RSA public/private key encryption.

 The RSA standard is sufficiently secure so as not to be cracked through a simple brute force method – it is also the basis for cryptographic signatures with blockchain and all crypto-currencies.
 Asymmetric RSA encryption is based on a simple concept; if a message is encrypted (or signed) with a private key, that message can only be decrypted with a single public key – in the matching key pair.

-JSON Web Tokens (or JWT) is the secure mechanism through which the CosyncJWT service provides identity management to a MongoDB Realm application.
-The CosyncJWT service stores a user’s handle and password in an encrypted database.
-When an application needs to validate the credentials of a user, it defers this task to CosyncJWT.
+JSON Web Tokens (or JWT) is the secure mechanism through which the CoSync Auth service provides identity management to a MongoDB App Services application.
+The CoSync Auth service stores a user’s handle and password in an encrypted database.
+When an application needs to validate the credentials of a user, it defers this task to CoSync Auth.

 - The user’s handle and password are validated against the user’s credentials that are stored in the database.

-- The CosyncJWT service can also confirm the user’s identity through Google’s two-factor authentication service, or by sending the user a code to his/her verified phone number.
+- The CoSync Auth service can also confirm the user’s identity through Google’s two-factor authentication service, or by sending the user a code to his/her verified phone number.

 - After verification, the CoSync Auth signs a JWT token with the application’s secret private key that is kept confidential.